-VOTED: That Fernando J. Muñiz, CEO, Marlene S. Thomas, CFO and Qin Zhang, Director of Contracts is duly authorized on behalf of Community solutions, Inc.to enter into contracts or agreements with the State of New Hampshire and any of its agencies or departments and further is authorized to execute any and all documents, agreements and other instruments, and any amendments, revisions, or modifications thereto, which may in his/her judgment be desirable or necessary to effect the purpose of this vote.
+is duly authorized on behalf of Community Solutions, Inc. to enter into contracts or agreements with the State (Name of Corporation/ LLC)

+of New Hampshire and any of its agencies or departments and further is authorized to execute any and all documents, agreements and other instruments, and any amendments, revisions, or modifications thereto, which may in his/her judgment be desirable or necessary to effect the purpose of this vote.